sassoftware/sas-studio-custom-steps/HTTP Request/README.md

    | --- | --- |
    | Show hyperlinks in step | In the Step UI are hyper-links to deliver more information and help on some subjects.
 By default hyper-links in steps are disabled.
 The SAS Viya administrators can use SAS Environment Manager to enable this functionality and to specify the validation rules for links. |

-   You can use the below validation rules for the links used in this step:<br>
+   > :memo: **Note:** You can use the below validation rules for the links used in this step:<br>
    ```
    ^https?:\/\/(?:.+\.)?github\.com(?::\d+)?(?:\/.*)?||^https?:\/\/(?:.+\.)?developer\.sas\.com(?::\d+)?(?:\/.*)?
    ```
-For more information see [SAS Studio documentation](https://go.documentation.sas.com/doc/en/webeditorcdc/v_047/webeditorsteps/n1mo7ndvgpomx3n1ir6sm9xzzny0.htm) and also blog [SAS Viya: Link Control for Custom Steps](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Link-Control-for-Custom-Steps/ta-p/919005) on how to set *Link Control* validation rules.
+> For more information see [SAS Studio documentation](https://go.documentation.sas.com/doc/en/webeditorcdc/v_047/webeditorsteps/n1mo7ndvgpomx3n1ir6sm9xzzny0.htm) and also blog [SAS Viya: Link Control for Custom Steps](https://communities.sas.com/t5/SAS-Communities-Library/SAS-Viya-Link-Control-for-Custom-Steps/ta-p/919005) on how to set *Link Control* validation rules.

 ---